-Nvidia (NASDAQ: NVDA) is a popular company and a hot name for gamers, A.I., and mobile computing alike.
-In fact, Nvidia is fast becoming a favorite stock of many as it goes from strength to strength, reeling in clients such as Sony, Toyota, and Tesla (NASDAQ: TSLA).
+Nvidia (NASDAQ: NVDA) is a popular company and a hot name in gaming, A.I., and mobile computing alike.
+In fact, Nvidia is fast becoming a favorite stock of many as it goes from strength to strength, reeling in clients such as Sony, Toyota, and Tesla.

-However, if you want to hedge your bets or don't feel like Nvidia quite fits your portfolio, here are the top three competitors to Nvidia which might prove to be exactly what you are looking for.
+However, if you want to hedge your bets or don't feel like Nvidia quite fits your portfolio, here are two top competitors to Nvidia which might prove to be exactly what you are looking for.

-By the end of 2020, Intel had a 69% market share of PC GPUs whilst AMD held 17% and Nvidia held 15%.
-For this last quarter, Intel reported a shaky Q2.
-While Intel's earnings per share of $1.28, up 12% YoY, came in above analyst estimates and the company's own forecast, revenues of $19.6 billion were flat compared to the same time last year.
+By the end of Q3 2021, Intel had a 62% market share of PC GPUs whilst AMD held 18% and Nvidia held 20%.
+For this last quarter, Intel reported quite a respectable Q4.
+While Intel's earnings per share of $1.09 -- down 26% YoY -- and revenue of $19.5 billion both came in above analyst estimates and the company's own forecast, shares have still dropped amid widen market turmoil.

-Since 2017, Intel has been slowly losing ground to competitors in the CPU market, but investors shouldn't dismiss this enterprising giant so quickly — in laptops alone, Intel accounts for roughly 85% of CPUs in 2020.
-This will change this year though after Apple began producing its own chips, breaking up a 14-year partnership between the two companies.
+Since 2017, Intel has been slowly losing ground to competitors in the CPU market, but investors shouldn't dismiss this enterprising giant so quickly -- in laptops alone, Intel accounts for roughly 75% of CPUs in 2021.
+This is down 10% on 2020's numbers after Apple began producing its own chips, breaking up a 14-year partnership between the two companies.

-In other markets, Intel could be well-placed to rival Nvidia in the future of autonomous vehicles as it spent $900 million on 'Moovit’ last year, an Israeli mobility as a service (MaaS), AI solutions company.
-Intel already owned 'Mobileye’ as well as several computer vision companies.
-These assets including a driverless platform — co-developed with the likes of BMW, Fiat Chrysler, and Delphi — sets Intel up as a potential powerhouse in the driverless car markets going forward.
+In other markets, Intel could be well-placed to rival Nvidia in the future of autonomous vehicles as it spent $900 million on 'Moovit' in 2020, an Israeli mobility as a service (MaaS), AI solutions company.
+Intel already owned 'Mobileye,' which it plans to take public via IPO, as well as several computer vision companies.
+These assets including a driverless platform -- co-developed with the likes of BMW, Fiat Chrysler, and Delphi -- sets Intel up as a potential powerhouse in the driverless car markets going forward.